-255 - Full Year CP 256 - Full Year H GRADES 10-12 5 Credits
+255 - Full Year CP

+256 - Full Year H

-In order to promote greater awareness of the societal issues students will face in today's world, this course will examine bias, racism, and prejudice in a historical context.
-Through the study of intolerance, genocide, and the Holocaust, students will be able to make the fundamental correlation between history and the moral and ethical choices they are forced to make on a daily basis in their own lives.
+In order to promote greater aw examine bias, racism, and prej Holocaust, students will be abl ce in today's world, this course will dy of intolerance, genocide, and the en history and the moral and ethical choices they are forced to make on a uany vasis in their own rives.
 While students will learn facts and background surrounding specific events in history, they will also be asked to examine the psychological motivations of the individual and of the group and the ethical implications of their actions.
-See the "Indicators for Honors or Advanced Placement" on page 13.
-Prerequisite for Honors: Teacher Recommendation